camdoherty/py-linux-sysmon/README.md

 # pysysmon

-A Python script thay uses psutil to read current system information and generate an HTML file in the same directory.
+A Python script that uses psutil to read current system information and generate an HTML file in the same directory.

-System info captured:
+System info captured

 - disk(s) usage %
 - CPU usage % (avg of all cores)